 With wide eyes, the officers nod.

-Without much further warning He fires twice, point-blank downward into the lock of the chain tying the rusty cell doors shut.
+Without much further warning, he fires twice, point-blank downward into the chain lock tying the rusty cell doors shut.
 A half-gasp echoes in the room as one of the officers claps a hand over a woman’s mouth.
 Shunya glances sharply at him as he pulls the broken chains loose and drops them on the ground.

 “Let’s go,” Shunya turns to the hostages, who scramble to their feet, scared but mostly mobile.
 He’s about to turn around again and lead the way out when the clanking of metal echoes as the long gun is pointed at Shunya’s chest.

-The wind whistles where it blows through the small, shattered window high up on the left wall.
+The wind whistles when it blows through the small, shattered window on the left wall.
 Shunya sighs deeply.
+One of the men speaks first in accented English.

 “Who are you?
 And why are you doing this?”

-Shunya reaches up to his collar, hooking a finger where the first button is already undone.
+Shunya shrugs.
+Guilty as charged.
+He reaches up to his collar, hooking a finger where the first button is already undone.
 He pulls his shirt back just enough to reveal the small but inky black tattoo on his collarbone—M0K1.

 “Maradas.”
 Jaeha’s mouth drops open even wider, fingers flexing on the gun as the cogs in his brain spin his web of conclusions, eyes straining to see the tattoo displayed for him.
-He stumbles like a spooked animal, “No, but, the higher-ups, there’s no way we—the commander wouldn’t—”
+The hostage next to him mouths the name to himself.
+He stumbles like a spooked animal, “No, but, the higher-ups, there’s no way we—the commander wouldn’t,”

 “Relax,” Shunya interrupts him, “the CNO approved the appeal to enlist Maradas forces for your rescue.
-The remaining members of your squad are already en route to the safehouse.”
+The remaining members of your platoon are already en route to the safehouse.
+Major Kang already executed a successful rescue operation on the squad members stuck by the canal.
+That was the last I heard over the com line.”

 “You can leave it in the back,” he calls out to Jaeha, who nods and gingerly places the firearm in his possession atop one of the scrunched-up tarps.
-He then nods at the helicopter pilot through the tinted windshield, and the pilot returns the gesture and pulls a lever that slides the heavy door open—revealing six empty seats.
+He then nods at the helicopter pilot through the tinted windshield.
+The older man piloting doesn’t appear to be from Maradas, rather, a contracted ex-soldier of some kind.
+He returns the gesture and pulls a lever that slides the heavy door open—revealing six empty seats.

-Shunya glances at Jaeha, then addresses the rest of the hostages as they drag themselves along, following Shunya to the makeshift helipad.
+Shunya glances at Jaeha, then addresses the rest of the hostages as they drag themselves along, following him to the makeshift heli-pad.
 “It’ll be a tight fit, but make it work for a little while.
 If it’s too uncomfortable, one of you can sit in the cockpit.”

 The ignition starts, and the machine rumbles to a start as the blades begin to slowly spin.